Year of the Dragon: The Complete Guide

 Whether it’s the change you get at the grocery store or the last four digits on your credit card, if you’re a dragon, you would be wise to pay special attention to the numbers that enter your life.

 1, 6, and 7 are the good ones.
-Embrace these.
-Maximize their presence and when given the option, incorporate them into your life as much as possible by using them in, for example, pin codes, passwords and custom license plates.
+Embrace these number and maximize their presence in your life.
+Use 1, 6 and 7, for example, in pin codes, passwords and custom license plates.

 Watch out for 3 and 8, however, since these two will get you in trouble.
 Minimize their inauspicious influence by keeping their presence to a minimum.